 Hans Dahlsgaard’sNelson’s Last Stand is the story of a feeble-minded villager who was not a dim as he seemed.

 William Heinesen has six stories here, his is the most polished writing.
 His magical The Celestial Journey is simply wonderful in the way it goes from realism to fantasy and back again.
 His story The Night of the Storm touches upon a Sapphic relationship between two reclusive elderly women whose life together is torn apart: first by a storm and then by the “good intentions” of the village women.
 Absolutely devastating.

 Heðin Brú has seven stories.
 He might be the best pure storyteller of the lot, his tales are alternately funny and wistful.
 His charming story The White Church, told from the point of view of a five-year-old, is one of the finest Christmas stories I have ever read.
 It would appeal to children and adults alike.
 The Long Darkness is a harrowing account, also told from a child's point of view, of the progressive blindness of one of the villagers.

 There are four additional authors, each of them telling slice-of-life stories which reveal life in the Faroes as timeless and plain but rich in the human experience.
 I found this to be a wonderful and touching book.
 The stories transported me to another place and time with an elegant and unsentimental simplicity.
-Although the book is not common there is no shortage of reasonably priced copies at Amazon or Abe’s books:
+Although the book is not common there is often a copy at Amazon or Abebooks: